KittyGiraudel/sass-guidelines/index.md

 This statement becomes truer as selectors get longer and references to the current selector (`&`) more frequent.
 At some point, the risk of losing track and not being able to understand what's going on anymore is so high that it is not worth it.

-To prevent such a situation, we **avoid selector nesting except for pseudo-classes and pseudo-elements**.
-These are the only cases where nesting is allowed, and even recommended.
+To prevent such a situation, we **avoid selector nesting as much as possible**.
+However, there are obviously a few exceptions to this rule.

+For starters, it is allowed and even recommended to nest pseudo-classes and pseudo-elements within the initial selector.

 <div class="code-block">
   <div class="code-block__wrapper" data-syntax="scss">